eProsima/Fast-DDS-docs/docs/pubsub.rst

 To use TCP as transport you need to define some more configurations:

-First, you need to indicate Fast-RTPS to not use default transports (if you only want to use TCP) through ``rtps.useBuiltinTransports`` attribute.

 Then, you must create a new TCP transport descriptor, for example TCPv4.

 This transport descriptor has a field named ``listening_ports`` that indicates to Fast-RTPS in which physical TCP